jackblandin/fairness-comparison/README.md

 Then open localhost:8888 in web browser and start the [cfutil-experiments.ipynb](./notebooks/cfutil-experiments.ipynb) notebook with the `fairness-comparison` kernel.
 Execute each of the cells in the notebook to rerun our experiments.
 You can also modify the parameters within the notebook in order to conduct your own analysis.

+### 5.4 Fairness in Clustering with Chicago Ward Redistricting

+All computations are performed via [redistricting-computations.xlsx](./redistricting-computations.xlsx).